 USDA hardiness zones 10a to 10b: from 30 °F (−1.1 °C) to 40 °F (+4.4 °C).

 How to Grow and Care

 Use a potting mix for succulents that drains wells and provides plenty of air to the small roots.
-If making you own mix or buying another type, use part potting soil, part perlite and part sand.
+If making your own mix or buying another type, use part potting soil, part perlite, and part sand.

 Learn more at How to Grow and Care for Zebra Plant.

 The offshoots provide a simple and highly effective means of propagating new Zebra Plants if they are carefully removed and potted in a suitable growing mix.
 However, they should only be removed in spring or fall when the plant is not actively growing.